 Animals: a ridden dromedary can not be dated before 2000 BC and rather refer to a period after 1000 BC where those animals start to be commonly used for transportation.
 An ostrich can not belong to a recent time as this long ago common species extincted in the concerned areas.

 Association with close settlements: for example, animal bones found in a settlement may support the dating of a related design representing the same animal.

 weapons: for example guns refer to the Arab Revolt period or later.
 A sword or a round shield can not belong to the Neolithic period...

 Specific scenes (hunting, fights, wars): for example, kites are mostly associated to the Neolithic hunting practices.
 Fighting scenes on camels or horses refer naturally to historical times, while guns shooting belong to the end of Ottoman occupation.

-The scenes and testimonies delivered through the Rock Art are very diversified and belong to different registers: while some representations may refer to sacral spheres and could refer to religious or / and funeral rituals, others contain elements that impressed humans, as for example specific animal species, and others belong to a profane, even sometimes trivial, register.
+The scenes and testimonies delivered through the Rock Art are very diversified and belong to different registers: while some representations may refer to sacral spheres, to religious or / and funeral rituals, others contain elements that impressed humans, as for example specific animal species, and others belong to a profane, even sometimes trivial, register.
 Not all petroglyphs should be interpreted as substantial messages.
 Some of them may have been performed as a pastime, an artistic expression, a personal experience or adventure remembering.
 Others are effectively messages let to the further occupants of the place, as those which indicate the localisation of sources or direction.
-Still other are to be interpreted as identification signs, as the tribe symbols or the ownership statement.
-This wide diversity makes the study field fascinating and the exploration of it extremely broad.
+Still others are to be interpreted as identification signs, the tribe symbols or the ownership statement.
+This wide diversity makes the study field fascinating and the exploration extremely broad. (below photos from author)

-Wadi Rum, one of the rare depiction of bird
+Wadi Rum, one of the rare depictions of bird

 Eastern Desert, Jabal Qurma, camels with inscriptions